Old fashioned (cocktail): Modifications

 The original old fashioned recipe would have showcased the whiskey available in America in the 19th century: Irish, Bourbon or rye whiskey.
 But in some regions, especially Wisconsin, brandy is substituted for whiskey (sometimes called a brandy old fashioned).
 Eventually the use of other spirits became common, such as a gin recipe becoming popularized in the late 1940s.

 Common garnishes for an old fashioned include an orange slice or a maraschino cherry or both, although these modifications came around 1930, some time after the original recipe was invented.
 While some recipes began making sparse use of the orange zest for flavor, the practice of muddling orange and other fruit gained prevalence as late as the 1990s.

-Some modern variants have greatly sweetened the old-fashioned, e.g. by adding blood orange soda to make a fizzy old-fashioned, or muddled strawberries to make a strawberry old-fashioned.
+Some modern variants have greatly sweetened the old-fashioned, e.g. by adding blood orange soda or lemon-lime soda to make a fizzy old-fashioned, or muddled strawberries to make a strawberry old-fashioned.
+In Wisconsin, an "old fashioned, sweet" is made with lemon-lime soda, and "old fashioned, sour" is made with grapefruit soda.

-Modern versions may also include elaborately carved ice; though cocktail critic David Wondrich notes that this, along with essentially all other adornments or additions, goes against the simple spirit of the old-fashioned.
+Modern versions may also include elaborately carved ice.
+Cocktail critic David Wondrich notes that this goes against the simple spirit of the old-fashioned.

+Another more modern variation is the smoked old fashioned.
+The glass is smoked by a torch, smoking gun, or cocktail smoker.
+There is also an option through dry ice, the Smokin' Steve Old Fashioned, created by Steve Haddadin.

 Cultural impact

 The old fashioned is the cocktail of choice of Don Draper, the lead character on the Mad Men television series, set in the 1960s.
 The use of the drink in the series coincided with a renewed interest in this and other classic cocktails in the 2000s.

-It was also the basis of an oft-quoted line from the movie It's a Mad, Mad, Mad, Mad World, when boozy pilot Jim Backus decides to make the cocktail and leaves passenger Buddy Hackett to fly the plane.
-When Hackett asks, "What if something happens?", Backus replies, "What could happen to an old-fashioned?"
+It was also the basis of an oft-quoted line from the 1963 movie It's a Mad, Mad, Mad, Mad World, when boozy pilot Jim Backus decides to make the cocktail and leaves passenger Buddy Hackett to fly the plane.
+When Hackett asks, "What if something happens?"
+Backus replies, "What could happen to an old-fashioned?"
 This scene is satirized in Archer season 3 episode 1 ("Heart of Archness") when Sterling Archer attempts to make an old fashioned on Rip Riley's seaplane but lacks the basic ingredients.

-The cocktail is the subject of the Cole Porter song ”Make It Another Old-Fashioned, Please”, although the song asks to leave out the cherries, orange and bitters, making it simply a straight round of whisky.
+The cocktail is the subject of the Cole Porter song "Make It Another Old-Fashioned, Please" from Panama Hattie, although the song asks to leave out the cherries, orange and bitters, and "Just make it a straight rye".
+It also features in the Panic! at the Disco song "Old Fashioned" from Pray for the Wicked (2018), being former frontman Brendon Urie's favourite drink.